 Brand Names: Andro LA 200, Andro-Cyp 200, Aveed, Delatestryl, Depotest, Depo-Testosterone, Duratest, Durathate 200, Everone, Testosterone Cypionate, Testosterone Enanthate, Testro-L.A., Virilon IM, Xyosted

-Generic Name: testosterone injection (Pronunciation: tes TOS ter one)
+Generic Name: testosterone injection

 Testosterone injection is used in men and boys to treat conditions caused by a lack of this hormone, such as delayed puberty, impotence, or other hormonal imbalances.
-Testosterone injection is also used in women to treat breast cancer that has spread to other parts of the body.
+Testosterone injection is not for use in treating low testosterone without certain medical conditions or due to getting older.

-Testosterone injection may also be used for other purposes not listed in this medication guide.
+Testosterone injection may also be used for purposes not listed in this medication guide.